16 Top-Rated Weekend Getaways in Louisiana

 The northwest region of Monroe and West Monroe is picturesque, partly because it is located on the banks of the Ouachita River.
 You can start your time in the area by visiting The Biedenharn Museum and Gardens in Monroe.
 The museum has four sections to visit: the historic Biedenharn home, the Bible Museum, the ELSong Gardens, and the Coke Museum.

 You cannot leave Monroe and West Monroe without spending some time at the Black Bayou Lake National Wildlife Refuge Visitor Center.
+It is a 5,300-acre refuge that provides habitat for a wide range of plant and animal species.
 Plan a half-day or full-day hike as you look for alligators, turtles, ducks, fish, and a variety of bird species.
 You can even rent a canoe or kayak and explore the refuge that way.

 The Northshore of Louisiana encompasses Abita Springs, Mandeville, Madisonville, Covington, and Slidell.
 All of the towns are located north of Lake Pontchartrain, about 30 minutes outside New Orleans.
 You can keep the agenda flexible during your getaway and hit all the towns, and enjoy some spontaneous exploration.